Lawxsz/prysmax/README.md

 Prysmax is an advanced data stealer, be it wallets, sessions of all kinds and full remote control of victims' computers.
 But what sets it apart from the rest is that Prysmax is totally undetectable to all anti virus scanners on the market, as well as to virtual signature scanners like VirusTotal.
 Basically it is elusive to all detection methods which is why it is so dangerous and powerful.

-- 🔥 Wallets
+-` 🔥 Wallets`
-- 🔥 Passwords, Cookies, Historial, all Browsers
+-` 🔥 Passwords, Cookies, Historial, all Browsers`
-- 🔥 Telegram, Exodus, Discord, MobaXTerm, Metamask, Binance, Atom + 20 wallets
+- `🔥 Telegram, Exodus, Discord, MobaXTerm, Metamask, Binance, Atom + 20 wallets`
-- 🔥 Screenshot, Steam, Roblox
+- `🔥 Screenshot, Steam, Roblox`
-- 🈴 Remote Access - RAT - Reverse Shell!
+- `🈴 Remote Access - RAT - Reverse Shell!`

 - 💹 Currently the license is 45€ forever, with free upgrades!
 [Telegram Channel Prysmax](https://t.me/prysmax)